 Super Robot to the rescue!
-How robots can help you be GDPR compliant.
+How robots can help you stay GDPR compliant.

 Winter might be over, but GDPR is here!
 If you’re been hibernating to avoid what that entails, it’s time to sort things out, with some help from software robots!

 Be prepared from Day 1.